 We collect revenues for network services from the Member Systems and Oglethorpe pursuant to the transmission agreements discussed under "Corporate History and Information" and "Rates and Regulation."
 Such revenues are in the form of fixed payments based on our expected net costs and the net margins required under the Indenture.
-Network services revenues were 6.2% higher in 2017 in comparison to 2016.
-This change was due in part to increased depreciation, control center services, and operation and maintenance expenses.
-During 2016, network services revenues increased 4.1% in comparison to 2015 due to similar circumstances.
+Network services revenues were

+4.1% higher in 2018 compared to 2017.
+This change was due in part to increased interest, depreciation, and operation and maintenance expenses.
+During 2017, network services revenues increased 6.2% compared to 2016 due to similar factors.